 Pflugerville ISD is known for being innovative in our approach to teaching and learning, and we are excited to build upon our success as we participate in the Teacher Incentive Allotment (TIA) program.
 As the first district in the Central Texas metroplex to earn approval, TIA provides a pathway for PfISD to reward our highest performing teachers with salary incentives, enabling recruitment and retention of highly-effective teachers in our schools.
-PfISD successfully designated our first cohort of teachers from the 2021-2022 school year, with the next 2022-2023 cohort to be submitted to TEA for designation in October.
+PfISD successfully designated the first cohort of 92 teachers from the 2021-2022 school year, with the 2022-2023 cohort to be submitted to TEA for designation in October 2023.

 Within two years of employment in PfISD, eligible teachers can earn an additional annual salary incentive of up to $20,812.
 National Board Certified Teachers are eligible for an incentive within their first year of employment in PfISD.

 For high-level overviews, see the PfISD TIA One-Page Overview & PfISD TIA System Overview Presentation.
 To learn more about our designation system and how you could be eligible to benefit as a current or future PfISD teacher, explore the highlights here and see our PfISD TIA Field Guide below.

 PfISD Receives Teacher Incentive Allotment Approval

 March 7, 2023 - Pflugerville ISD is pleased to announce that it has earned the Teacher Incentive Allotment (TIA) designation through the Texas Education Agency.
 District staff has worked toward this designation for the past three years to provide salary incentives to qualifying highly-effective teachers.
 In the first year of designation, PfISD will reward 88 teachers from across the district for their outstanding performance in the classroom.
 The TIA designation will allow the district to provide additional compensation of up to $21,000.